- Well-maintained survivor that's logged only 1,629 miles / Driven 1,488 miles by its first owner

 OUR SALE INCLUDES THE FOLLOWING DOCUMENTATION

 Nobody scoffs at Buick's legendary Grand National.
 Between old school NASCAR DNA and the ability to whip pretty much any street challenger, the car gets big respect and much admiration.
-With $31K in engine receipts alone, this incredible G-Body is an incredible bargain.
+With just 1,629 miles on the clock, this incredible G-Body is an incredible bargain.
 And you can pretty much bank on the fact that the car will grow in value as it and its buyer base continues to mature.
 So, what are you waiting for?
-Grab this beastly Buick and enjoy one of the nicest Grand Nationals on the planet WHILE it appreciates!
+Grab this beastly Buick and enjoy a super clean Grand National WHILE it appreciates!

 You May Also Be Interested In